Registration

 Electives — Courses which may be selected by the student to complete total-unit requirements.
 In some cases, major requirements include electives, i.e., a given number of courses in the major to be selected by the student.

 Full-Time Status — Undergraduate students enrolled in 12 or more units are considered full-time.
 Graduate students enrolled in 8 or more units are considered full-time.
-Note: off-university agencies may use different definitions for determining full-time status.
+Note: off-campus agencies may use different definitions for determining full-time status.

 Minor — The minor is a pattern of courses similar to the major, but less comprehensive.
 Only a few majors at Sacramento State require a minor, but students who have a substantial number of elective units in their degree program should consider applying them to a minor.
 The number of units required for a minor varies with the department; most minors require approximately 21 units.
 Requirements are listed in each department’s section of this catalog.
 A minor is posted to the official transcript but does not appear on the diploma.
 Minor requirements completed after graduation are not posted to the official transcript.